How Much Compensation Can I Claim For An Accident In A Car Park?

 Shoulder Injury - Severe (a)£19,200 to £48,030Often involving serious disability due to damage to the brachial plexus.

 On May 31st 2021, the way some whiplash injury claims are made changed due to the introduction of the Whiplash Injury Regulations 2021.
-If you are a driver or passenger aged 18 or over, with injuries valued at £5,000 or less, your claim will be made through the new government portal.
+If you are a driver or passenger aged 18 or over, with injuries valued at £5,000 or less, your claim will be made via a new avenue.

 Call our advisors if you want to discuss your car park injury compensation amounts.